 Specialists, specialty clinics (that have a physician attached), and their staff who are located within the geographic boundaries of Divisions that have launched Pathways.

-Pathways Administrators and other Division or Provincial Pathways staff who support or have a need to access Pathways, either on a permanent or temporary basis.
+Pathways Administrators and other Division, Doctors of BC, or Provincial Pathways staff who support or have a need to access Pathways, either on a permanent or temporary basis.

 Authorized users are limited to: